leontanaka/Movie_Trailer_Web/README.md

 Click File, Open, and choose the "entertainment_center.py" document in your local directory.
 A new window of "entertainment_center.py" will be opened.
 ```
 ```
-In the entertainment_center.py window, create new instances of class Movie just like the existing instances "terminator", "god", "metal", "iron"in the following format:<br />
+In the entertainment_center.py window, create new instances of class Movie just like the existing instances "terminator", "god", "metal", "iron"in the following format: <br />
 new_instance = media.Movie("movie_title", "movie_storyline", "poster_image_url_link", "trailer_youtube_url_link")

-Add these new instances to the array called movies in the following format: movies = [new_inst_1, new_inst_2, new_inst_3, new_inst_4]
+Add these new instances to the array called movies in the following format:<br />
+movies = [new_inst_1, new_inst_2, new_inst_3, new_inst_4]

 In the "entertainment_center.py" window, select Run, Run Module(by pressing F5) to run the script